Stochastic Greedy Algorithms For Multiple Measurement Vectors: Introduction

 \section{Introduction}

 Reconstruction of sparse signals from limited measurements has been studied extensively with a variety of applications in various imaging sciences, machine learning, computer vision and so on.
-The major problem is to reconstruct a signal which is sparse by itself or in some transformed domain from a few measurements (or observations) acquired by a certain sensing machine.
+The major problem is to reconstruct a signal which is sparse by itself or in some transformed domain from a small number of measurements (or observations).
 Let $\vx\in\mathbb{R}^n$ be the signal to be reconstructed.
 Then the sparse signal reconstruction problem can be formulated as an $\ell_0$ constrained minimization problem

-where the sparsity $\norm{\vx}_0$ counts nonzeros in $\vx$.
+where the sparsity $\norm{\vx}_0$ counts the number of nonzero elements in $\vx$.
 Here $F(\vx)$ is a loss function measuring the discrepancy between the acquired measurements $\vy\in\mathbb{R}^{m}$ ($m\ll n$) and the measurements predicted by the estimated solution.
-In particular, if the measurements are linearly related to the underlying signal, i.e., there exists a sensing matrix $A\in\mathbb{R}^{m\times n}$ such that $\vy=A\vx+\vn$ where $\vn$ is the Gaussian noise, then the least squares loss function is widely used:

-In this case, \eqref{eqn:SMVmodel} is a single measurement vector (SMV) sparse signal reconstruction problem.
+In particular, if the measurements are linearly related to the underlying signal, i.e., there exists a sensing matrix $A\in\mathbb{R}^{m\times n}$ such that $\vy=A\vx+\vn$ where $\vn$ is the Gaussian noise, then the least squares loss function is widely used: $F(\vx)=\frac12\norm{\vy-A\vx}_2^2$.
+Then \eqref{eqn:SMVmodel} becomes a single measurement vector (SMV) sparse signal reconstruction problem \cite{cotter2005sparse}.
 The choice of $F$ depends on the generation mechanism of the measurements.
-Since the measurements are typically generated continuously in most imaging techniques, it becomes significantly important in practice to reconstruct a collection of sparse signals, expressed as a signal matrix, from multiple measurement vectors (MMV).
+Since the measurements are often generated in real time in many imaging techniques, it becomes significantly important in practice to reconstruct a collection of sparse signals, expressed as a signal matrix, from multiple measurement vectors (MMV).
 More precisely, the signal matrix $X\in\mathbb{R}^{n\times L}$ with $k$ ($k\leq n$) nonzero rows can be obtained by solving the following MMV model

 where $\norm{X}_{r,0}$ stands for the row-sparsity of $X$ which counts nonzero rows in $X$.
+In the MMV literature, the column size $L$ of $X$ typically represents the number of snapshots of a signal.
 Note that it is possible that certain columns of $X$ have more zero components than zero rows of $X$.
-The MMV sparse reconstruction problem was first introduced in magnetoencephalography (MEG) imaging \cite{cotter2005sparse,rao2004diversity}, and has been extended to other applications \cite{he2008cg,bazerque2010distributed,majumdar2011joint,majumdar2012face,majumdar2013rank,davies2012rank,li2017atomic}.
+The MMV sparse reconstruction problem was first introduced in magnetoencephalography (MEG) imaging \cite{cotter2005sparse}, and has been extended to other applications \cite{he2008cg,bazerque2010distributed,majumdar2011joint,majumdar2012face,majumdar2013rank,davies2012rank,li2017atomic}.